aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Solar-Cell-offgrid-Power-Monitor-for-Indoor-Window-Tiles/README.md

 A breif view of specifications:

-- 1x 18650 LiPo battery management system
-- the PCB can be connected in series to form a lenght of solar cell tiles packed together (each with its own single BMS.
-- Main ON/OFF switch.
+- up to 8 solar cell tiles battery active monitoring
+- Buzzer for sound alarm and warnings
+- Onboard Temperature and humidity sensores
+- Onboard motion sensor
 - PCB asssembly in series made with a 10 pin pin header/ socket.
 For "plug and play" type of instalations
 - Screw terminal to connect main low power 5V DC line at home/office.